clicknium/clicknium-docs/README.md

 _To Reopen Wilcome Page: open the Command Palette: Ctrl+Shift+P, input `Clicknium:Welcome`_

-_To Wnable Edge Extension: Open Edge browser, type `edge://extensions/` into address bar and enable `Clicknium Recorder` extension as below:_
+_To Enable Edge Extension: Open Edge browser, type `edge://extensions/` into address bar and enable `Clicknium Recorder` extension as below:_

 ![enable edge extension](./doc/img/edge_extension_enable_on.png)

 ### Setup Sample Project
 - CLick `Clicknium: Sample` in Welcome Page.
-Or Input: `Clicknium: Sample` In Visual Studio Code Command Palette(`Ctrl+Shift+P`)
+Or invoke the Command Palette by pressing Ctrl+Shift+P and input `Clicknium: Sample`.
-- Choose a path to locate sample project
+- Choose a path to locate sample project.

 The sample.py contains two automation samples, one is Edge web automation, and the other is notepad automation.